 How to tell the difference between Silver Oxide and Alkaline when shopping

 You can look below at various numerical sizes of each watch cell, all of our listings should tell you if it's Silver Oxide or Alkaline.
 Some equivalent sizes have a way to tell you the difference.
-For example: All AG models (AG0, AG1, AG2, etc) will tell you that all of those batteries are Alkaline, and its Silver Oxide counterpart would be (SG0, SG1, SG2).
+For example, all AG models (AG0, AG1, AG2, etc) will tell you that all of those batteries are Alkaline, and its Silver Oxide counterpart would be (SG0, SG1, SG2). content